plancksecurity/planck-proxy/README.md

 ## Postfix configuration

-The planck Gate uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the planck Proxy.
+The planck Proxy uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the planck Proxy.
 We are also relying on the headers postfix is adding to the messages, so please *always use the flags=DRhu*.

 Delivered-To:
 Return-Path: